EES 4891-06/5891-01

 The details will be different depending on your operating system, but if you see something like this, RStudio correctly found R on your computer.

-• Open the “Tools” menu, and click on the “Global Options” choice.
+• If you will use Git for software revision control with R, you should open the “Tools” menu, and click on the “Global Options” choice.

 • Go to the “Git/SVN” tab and click “enable version control interface for RStudio projects”.
 If RStudio can find the git program on your computer, it will appear in the “git executable” field.
 If RStudio can’t find it, you can help it by browsing to the git program.